kraramel/Data-Structures-And-Algorithms/README.md

 Let's convert our singly linked list to a doubly linked list .

 > You can check the [code](/LinkedLists/doublylinkedlist.js)

+The perks of linked lists :
+- Fast insertion
+- Fast deletion
+- Ordered
+- Flexible size

+The disadvantages of linked lists :
+- Slow lookup
+- More memory

+## Stacks + Queues

+### Important question that can be asked in an interview

+Stacks can be implemented by both **Arrays** or **Linked Lists** .
+They both work very well.
+One major thing, is that Arrays allow something that is called **Cache Locality**, which make them technically faster when accessing items in memory because they are right next to each other versus a linked list that has  them scattered all over memory.
+To summarize, we have to think about what sort of operations we are going to do and what are our priorities.

+Queues on the other hand, you would never want to build it with an Array.
+Ideally you want to implement it with a linked list.
+Arrays are bad because if we want to remove the first item in the queue we have to shift the indexes over.**( O(n)** ).

+### Exercise Stacks vs Queues

 ## License
 >You can check out the full license [here](https://github.com/kraramel/Data-Structures-And-Algorithms/blob/master/LICENSE.md)